kerdl/wifu/README.md

 even without my presence.

 ## Remarks
-This app **WILL NOT** be frequently maintained and improved, as it already serves the functionality I need.
-I will fix bugs if they are problematic to me, but no improvements.
-But I would love to accept your PR.
+This app **WILL NOT** be maintained and improved further.
+It had served the functionality I needed, and I don't need it anymore.
+I **WILL NOT** accept your PR, create a fork instead.

 ## How to run
 0. Install Windows 10 or 11 if still didn't